-Economic Improvement Council, Inc is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-Sufficiency programs.
-As of January 25th, 2022, Economic Improvement Council, Inc has 1 waiting lists that are open now or opening soon.
+Economic Improvement Council, Inc is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-Sufficiency programs.

-Economic Improvement Council, Inc serves Camden County, Chowan County, Currituck County, Dare County, Gates County, Hyde County, Pasquotank County, Perquimans County, Tyrrell County and Washington County.
+Economic Improvement Council, Inc offers Section 8 Housing rental assistance in Camden County, Chowan County, Currituck County, Dare County, Gates County, Hyde County, Pasquotank County, Perquimans County, Tyrrell County and Washington County.

 |Standard||Tenant Protection||Ported Out|